Yitzack/Short-Projects/Lorentz_Monte_Carlo/README.md

 Simple_Monte_Carlo.cpp uses a uniform random varible to Monte Carlo integrate an ND Lorentz peak or Lorentz surface.
 Correct answers are included to check results.

 Importance_Monte_Carlo.cpp uses a Cauchy distributed random varible to Monte Carlo integrate an ND Lorentz peak or Lorentz surface.
 Includes its own Cauchy distribution object as the one in \<random\> doesn't have PDF function.
 It should operate in the same way.
 Performance is worse than Simple_Monte Carlo due to number of points that fall outside the region of integration.
+By rejecting points outside the integration region, performance can be improved.
+However, the PDF needs to be normalized when this is done. f4-6 appearently don't have correct normalization.

 ## Monte Carlo techniques to consider